ArthurTheRetrograde/ArthurTheRetrograde/README.md

 Monteur Slate is a totally free "PRO" video editing app available to all platforms, built with Flutter and C. Monteur Slate is integrated with Monteur Nimbus and Monteur Thunder for simulatenous post-production collaboration and cloud rendering.
 Monteur Slate designed with the users in mind first, and so users can have multiple users editing the same video at a time, as well as file syncing across several devices. (in conceptualization)

 #### Monteur Thunder
-Monteur Slate is a totally free audio editing app available to all platforms, build with Flutter and C. Monteur Slate and Monteur Thunder is designed for simulatenous collaboration between editors, equipped with advanced features out of the box.
+Monteur Slate is a totally free audio editing app available to all platforms, build with Flutter and C. Monteur Slate and Monteur Thunder is designed for simulatenous collaboration between editors, equipped with advanced features out of the box.  (in conceptualization)